 Transformation requires sustained, dedicated engagement focused upon the real problems of practice that plague urban districts.
 It requires support grounded in high quality research that illuminates the context-sensitive variables that influence success.
 It requires unwavering focus on real results that signal real changes in the academic lives of children.

-The National Center for Urban School Transformation is designed to meet this challenge and provide such support.
+The National Center for Urban School Transformation (NCUST) is designed to meet this challenge and provide such support.